wedaa/LongTail-Log-Analysis/README.md

 user can click on a column and get more information about that date, Account, or password.

+83)DONE:  Make a "What do I do to protect myself?" webpage.
+Include links to other sites and documents.

+84) DONE:  There's a bug in the image mapping for Top 20 non root accounts where it doesn't show root, and then only shows 19 accounts.
+Image mapping shows 20 accounts including root.

 86)DONE: CRITICAL:  Add a date include file to the historical web pages so the user knows where/when they are.

+88) DONE: To be "really" added once the tour is done.
+Add a cookie so that brand new visitors have the option of going to the "Most Important 5 Pages" webpage (Tour)